 You can pursue financial independence without giving up the finer things in life.

-“I have the ability to splurge on quality and luxury items and experiences including world travel,” says Teri Ijeoma, founder of Trade & Travel, an online course that teaches an advanced form of stock market trading as a way to create supplementary income.
-Ijeoma is work-optional at age 38.
+“I have the ability to splurge on quality and luxury items and experiences, including world travel,” says Teri Ijeoma, founder of Trade & Travel, an online course that teaches an advanced form of stock market trading as a way to create supplementary income.
+Ijeoma is work-optional at age 38, and first stumbled across the idea of becoming work-optional while still at her day job.

 “Back when I worked as an assistant principal, I hid in my office placing trades,” she says.
 “Unexpectedly, my boss strolled in at the moment my computer announced, ‘Your trade is successful.’
 That day, I made more in one trade than an entire month of my salary.
 At that moment, I knew trading was my exit strategy.”

-Teri’s lifestyle is an example of Fat FIRE, a beefed-up version of FIRE (Financial Independence, Retire Early) in which you anticipate more than $100,000/year in annual living expenses.
-If you want to pursue early retirement but don’t want to live on a tight budget, the Fat FIRE approach may be what makes the most sense for you.
-With enough time and planning, some people can get there through low-cost, low-risk index fund investing.
+Teri’s lifestyle is an example of Fat FIRE, a beefed-up version of FIRE (Financial Independence, Retire Early) in which you no longer work, but anticipate more than $100,000/year in annual living expenses.
+If you want to pursue early retirement, but don’t want to live on a tight budget, the Fat FIRE approach may be what makes the most sense for you.
+With enough time and the right planning, you can get there too by increasing your earnings and putting the excess income in investment vehicles such as low-cost, low-risk index funds.

-Here’s what you need to know about how to achieve Fat FIRE and reach financial independence.
+Here’s what you need to know about how to achieve Fat FIRE and overall financial independence.

 What Is Fat FIRE?